OrelNaranjoD/akira-flex-ui/.github/instructions/project.instructions.md

 - **Commits**: Use Conventional Commits in English with prefixes like `feat:`, `fix:`, `docs:`, etc. Include ticket references (e.g., `AFU-101`).

+## Provider Configuration

+- Do not include comments in provider configurations (e.g., `provideStore`, `provideEffects`, `provideStoreDevtools`).
+- Keep provider configurations clean and minimal without explanatory comments.
+- Use descriptive provider names and rely on code clarity rather than comments.

 ## Environment Configuration

 - Create separate environment files for development, staging, and production.